au-nlp/project-milestone-p2-group22/README.md

 Department of Computer Science, Aarhus University, 2025

+*For the sake of transparency, we have also uploaded the project report to our repository.
+See [report.pdf](./report.pdf).*

 ## Abstract

 This project explores how factual inaccuracies in training data influence the reliability and reasoning of multipurpose LLMs.
 Using the factuality annotated SmolDoc dataset from *Smol* (Caswell et. al 2025) we investigate whether exposure to factually incorrect text (documents) via various adaptation techniques (ICL, SFT, and LoRA) can ``poison'' a LLM's general capabilities like question-answering.
 SmolDoc is a dataset with document-level translations from English to over 100 low-resource languages with additional annotations on whether a document is factually correct or not.
 We focus on the English to Swahili documents.
 Our goal is to analyze how models adapted for machine translation (MT), where factuality is not a concern, behave when later tasked with question answering, where factuality is essential.
 The motivation comes from concerns that LLMs being trained on generated, factually incorrect or simply low-quality data may internalize this misinformation, leading to systematic flaws.
 We show that tasks like MT can ripple errors into larger failures in reasoning and trust.
 By combining factuality-aware data processing, question generation, and LLM-as-a-Judge evaluation, we aim to highlight the vulnerability of LLMs to data quality issues and the critical need for factuality-aware training practices.